aivilmo/tempo_release_notes/README.md

 `--restore-entry <chain-key>` republishes the original frozen wording — a restore, not a regeneration.

+## Two HTML views, two readers

+`review.html` and `release_notes_v<V>.html` render the same frozen data, but are deliberately two separate files rather than one page trying to serve both
+audiences:

+- **`release_notes_v<V>.html`** is what Tempo's customers see.
+It knows nothing about chains, ledgers, or review status — no line of copy about how the notes were produced.
+Language is a CSS-only toggle (no JS), so it stays one static file you can host anywhere.
+- **`review.html`** is what the approver opens before publishing: the items that need a decision, a quiet collapsible log of everything the app decided on its own, and a preview of the public page.
+That preview sits inside a little browser-chrome box with a link to the real public file, so it always reads as a preview of *another* document rather than being mistaken for the page itself.

+Both are single self-contained files — no JS beyond the language toggle, no network calls, no build step — that open with a double click. `generate` also opens `review.html` in your default browser as soon as it's done (best-effort;
+harmless if the machine is headless — pass `--no-open` to skip it).

 ## What I cut, and why

 - **Hunk-level diff collision.** Chains use file-level overlap plus the two